Libensemble/libensemble/libensemble/tests/scaling_tests/forces/forces_adv/readme.md

 The included scripts are.

-* theta_submit_mproc.sh:

-  Example Theta submission script to run libEnsemble in central mode on the Theta launch (MOM) nodes with multiprocessing worker concurrency.

 * summit_submit_mproc.sh:

   Example Summit submission script to run libEnsemble in central mode on the Summit launch nodes with multiprocessing worker concurrency.

-* theta_submit_balsam.sh:

-  Example Theta submission script to run libEnsemble in central mode with MPI worker concurrency using Balsam.
-In this case, the libEnsemble manager and workers run on compute nodes and submit jobs via Balsam.

 #### Plotting Options